 1. Moon's position: Is it rising or waning?

-Choose an observation point and fix your attention on a landmark for observing the Moon each evening.
-You’ll notice quickly how to spot if the moon is ascending or descending in the sky.
+Choose an observation point and fix your attention on a landmark in order to observe the Moon each evening.
+You’ll notice quickly how to spot if the Moon is ascending or descending in the sky.

-- Descending Moon: Sap decreases, and this time is beneficial for everything that occurs underneath the ground.
-This is the right time to fertilize your plants and to plant or prune any trees.
+- Waning Moon: Sap decreases during the Waning Moon, and this time is beneficial for everything that lives underneath the ground.
+The Waning Moon is is the right time to fertilize your plants and to plant or prune any trees.

 2. Garden with the Moon’s position

 There are 4 types of days that work with the Moon’s position.

-The days correspond to the time where the moon is passing through Gemini’s, Libra’s, and Aquarius’s constellations (the “air” signs).
-The Moon influences the vegetables and plants that have flowers, like artichokes, cauliflower, and other floral shrubs.
+The days correspond to the time where the moon is passing through Gemini’s, Libra’s, and Aquarius’ constellations (the “air” signs).
+This Moon phase influences the vegetables and plants that have flowers, like artichokes, cauliflowers, and other floral shrubs.
 This is the perfect time to plant, sow seeds, and repot.

 Fruit and Seed Days

-These days are linked to the time when the Moon passes through Aries’s, Leo’s, and Sagittarius’s constellations (the “fire” elements).
-The Moon is encouraging the growth of fruit and seeds right now, so this is the right time to plant, sow, graft, and pick!
+These days are linked to the time when the Moon passes through Aries’, Leo’s, and Sagittarius’ constellations (the “fire” elements).
+This Moon phase encourages the growth of fruit and seeds right now, so this is the right time to plant, sow, graft, and pick!

-Last, but not least, these days are when the Moon is passing through Cancer’s, Scorpio’s, and Pisces’s constellations (“water” elements).
+Last, but not least, these days are when the Moon is passing through Cancer’s, Scorpio’s, and Pisces’ constellations (“water” elements).
 The Moon affects the roots and leaves of the vegetables, so this is the right time to prune, mow, or transplant anything.